cancerit/QUANTS/bin/pyquest_library_converter/README.md

 There are no dependencies for this script.

-There are no dependencies for testing this script.
-The built-in `unittest` module is used.
+There are test dependencies which require `pytest` and `pandas` amongst others.

-There are optional tool-chain dependencies for development which require Poetry:
+The tool-chain dependencies for development which require Poetry:
 - [Poetry](https://python-poetry.org/docs/#installation)
 - [pre-commit](https://pre-commit.com/#install)

 ## Testing
-To run the tests, run `python -m unittest` if inside a virtual environment or `python3.8 -m unittest` if not.
-Run this command from the directory containing this README.

-**OR if the optional tool-chain dependencies are installed**

 To run the tests, run `pytest`.
 Run this command from the directory containing this README.